 - Take 2 courses at the 3000 level and at least 1 course at the 4000 level (i.e., capstone class) in a foreign language offered at Baruch.

-- Pass a written and oral test in a foreign language, administered by the department.
+- Pass a written and oral test in a foreign language, administered by the Weissman Center for International Business.
 Students who achieve the score of “advanced low” on this test are considered to have met the requirement.
+Please contact the major coordinator for information about this test.

 International Experience Requirement